tektutor/openshift-tekton-feb-2022/Day1/README.md

 OpenShift Overview
  - is RedHat's distribution of Kubernetes with many additional features developed on top of Kubernetes
- - Cluter is collections of computers called nodes
+ - Cluster is a collection of computers called nodes
  - Nodes can be Physical Servers, Virtual Machines or Compute Machines in Cloud (AWS,GCP,Azure,etc.,)
  - Basic unit of work that can be replicated is called a Pod
- - Pod is a group of related containers that shares network, storage and shared memory, etc
+ - Pod is a group of related containers that shares network, storage and shared memory
  - The OpenShift cluster has two types of Nodes.
    1. Master Node
      - Starting from RedHat OCP v4.2, the one and only supported OS is RedHat Enterprise Core OS